-- 1.2 With the increase of outer space activities by governmental and non-governmental actors from around the world, and considering that States bear international responsibility for the space activities of non-governmental entities, States should adopt, revise or amend regulatory frameworks to ensure the effective application of relevant, generally accepted international norms, standards and practices for the safe conduct of outer space activities. - 1.3 When developing, revising, amending or adopting national regulatory frameworks, States should consider the provisions of General Assembly resolution 68/74, on recommendations on national legislation relevant to the peaceful exploration and use of outer space.
-In particular, States should consider not only existing space projects and activities but also, to the extent practicable, the potential development of their national space sector, and envisage appropriate, timely regulation in order to avoid legal lacunae. - 1.4 States, in enacting new regulations, or in revising or amending existing legislation, should bear in mind their obligations under article VI of the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies.
+1.2 With the increase of outer space activities by governmental and non-governmental actors from around the world, and considering that States bear international responsibility for the space activities of non-governmental entities, States should adopt, revise or amend regulatory frameworks to ensure the effective application of relevant, generally accepted international norms, standards and practices for the safe conduct of outer space activities.

+1.3 When developing, revising, amending or adopting national regulatory frameworks, States should consider the provisions of General Assembly resolution 68/74 on recommendations on national legislation relevant to the peaceful exploration and use of outer space.
+In particular, States should consider not only existing space projects and activities but also the potential development of their national space sector, and envisage appropriate timely regulation in order to avoid legal lacunae.
+It is important for national regulations to address the specific nature and characteristics of the State's space sector, as well as its general economic framework, which provides the context in which the space sector may further expand.

+1.4 States, in enacting new regulations, or in revising or amending existing legislation, should bear in mind their obligations under article VI of the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies.
 Traditionally, national regulations have been concerned with issues such as safety, liability, reliability and cost.
 As new regulations are developed, States should consider regulations that enhance the long-term sustainability of outer space activities.
 At the same time, regulations should not be so prescriptive as to prevent initiatives addressing the long-term sustainability of outer space activities.